critium/imhere/README.md

+#NOTES
 Im going to have to rewrite to java.nio.channels.  to fix my room issue.

 1. Each person should write to the byte channel.
 This byte channel should automatically drain if nobody is listening.

 1. Need to decide if we use gathering or scattering byte channel.
-1.1 Gathering byte channel means we grab all the available people channels in the room and mix them.
+  1. Gathering byte channel means we grab all the available people channels in the room and mix them.
-1.1 Scattering byte channel means that we scatter the audio bytes to the people we want to send to.
+  1. Scattering byte channel means that we scatter the audio bytes to the people we want to send to.

 I think we should go wit the gathering approach.
 1. On connection we register the byte channel and start writing to it.
 1. On each audio view, they should be getting a refernce to that person's byte channel and mix it.

-OTHERS:
+#OTHERS:
 Use Disruptor ring buffer to get and write to channels